-Peter Cormack was raised in Fankerton, a small village situated in the upper reaches of the Carron Valley in Stirlingshire, Scotland, and was schooled in nearby Denny (at Denny High School).
-He graduated from the University of Strathclyde as BSc with First Class Honours in Chemistry in 1992, and gained industrial research experience with Raychem Ltd. in Swindon, UK, working on high-performance, thermoplastic polymers for the aerospace sector.
-Electing to stay at Strathclyde to pursue his scientific interests further, he studied towards the degree of PhD under the guidance of Professor David C. Sherrington and Dr Barry D. Moore, graduating in July 1996.
-His PhD research work, sponsored by Merck Ltd. and the SERC, focussed primarily upon the design and the solid-phase synthesis of monodisperse liquid crystalline peptides, as well as the synthesis of thermotropic polypeptides via the ring-opening polymerisation of N-carboxyanhydrides.
+Peter Cormack was raised in Fankerton, a small village situated in the upper reaches of the Carron Valley in Stirlingshire, Scotland, and he was schooled in nearby Denny (at Denny Primary and Denny High School).
+He graduated from the University of Strathclyde with a BSc in Chemistry with First Class Honours in 1992, and gained industrial research experience with Raychem Ltd. in Swindon, UK, working on high-performance, thermoplastic polymers for the aerospace sector.
+Electing to stay at Strathclyde to pursue his scientific interests further, he graduated with a PhD in Polymer Chemistry in 1996 under the supervision of Professor David C. Sherrington and Dr Barry D. Moore.
+His PhD research work, funded by Merck Ltd. and the SERC, focussed upon the design and the solid-phase synthesis of monodisperse liquid crystalline peptides, as well as the synthesis of thermotropic polypeptides via the anionic ring-opening polymerisation of mesogenic N-carboxyanhydrides.

 In February 1996, Peter moved to the University of Cambridge to take up a position as Post-Doctoral Research Associate in the Melville Laboratory for Polymer Synthesis, working with Dr Joachim H.G.
 Steinke on the synthesis of hyperbranched vinyl polymers.
 He then moved to Lund University, Sweden, in March 1997, to work with Professor Klaus Mosbach in the area of molecularly imprinted polymers, initially as a Post-Doctoral Fellow within the Department of Pure & Applied Biochemistry (Tillämpad Biokemi) and latterly as Vice-Director of Research in the Center for Molecular Imprinting and Molecular Recognition.